IdentityPlus/cli/README.md

 ### Operations

-#### enroll AUTHORIZATION-TOKEN.
+#### enroll AUTOPROVISIONING-TOKEN.
 Enroll current device as one of your end user devices.
-Requires an authorization token that can be obtained from https://my.identity.plus/devices.
+Requires an autoprovisioning token that can be obtained from https://my.identity.plus/devices.
 If the self autoprovisinong token is obtained at https://platform.identity.plus/organization/xyz.../service/qpr.../agents, the identity will be issued as an agent of the named service.
 You must have rights to issue agents to the service for this to succeede.

 #### renew
 Renewes the current identity (user device or service agent)